China shows off latest high-speed train

 The line is designed to carry 80 million passengers a year, providing heady competition for the airlines on a route notorious for delays.

-For 1,750 yuan ($270), business class travelers are waited on by uniformed stewardesses.
+For 1,750 yuan, business class travellers are waited on by uniformed stewardesses.

 It is also a non-smoking ride.